sreejaatlur/bot_automation/README.md

 # bot_automation

 # Automated Course Registration System

 Welcome to the Automated Course Registration System project!
 This system automates the process of course registration by providing notifications when open seats become available for desired courses.

 ## Overview

-Have you ever missed out on registering for your desired courses due to limited seats?
-This project aims to alleviate that frustration by continuously monitoring course availability and sending notifications when seats become available.
+The Automated Course Registration System is designed to streamline the course registration process by continuously monitoring course availability and sending notifications to users when seats become available for their desired courses.
+It aims to alleviate the frustration of missing out on course registrations due to limited seat availability.

 ## Features

 - **Automated Notifications**: Receive notifications via Telegram when open seats for desired courses become available.
-- **Customizable Frequency**: Choose the frequency of notifications based on your preferences.
 - **Detailed Course Information**: Get detailed information about available courses, including course number, name, and number of available seats.
 - **Error Handling**: Handle errors gracefully with custom commands and messages.
 - **Enhanced Registration Experience**: Seamlessly add courses to your cart and proceed with the registration process.